-Focal points provide the gathering places that make piazzas, squares, public buildings and even streets come to life.
+Focal points provide the gathering places that make piazzas, squares, public buildings, and streets come to life

 As we have looked through our vast collection of images from public spaces around the world, we have found that squares and piazzas are absolutely the defining public spaces in cities.
 And among the squares we've looked at, we've noticed that most of them have focal points in the center.